Ultima actualizare 27/02/2026 23:09:17

 Demonstration of working skills in specific software environments* chosen by the candidate, on a given theme.

-*a Mac or Windows system will be provided, with Max/MSP, Pd, Unity, TouchDesigner, Processing, Ableton Live, Reaper (or other software, on request), or the candidate may bring their own configuration.
+*a Windows or Mac system will be provided, with Processing, Max/MSP, Pd, TouchDesigner, Unity, Blender, Ableton Live, Reaper (or other software, on request), or the candidate may bring their own configuration.

 BIBLIOGRAPHY